 - What business is the client in?

-- Is the engagement within the firm’s areas of expertise?
+- Is the engagement within our firm’s areas of expertise?
 Is it risky?

 - Are the rewards of the engagement worth the risk?

-Client screening should be done regardless of the nature of the services you are being asked to perform, preferably during the period between the client’s first contact with the CPA and the signing of the engagement letter (the “pre-engagement” period).
-Much of the information needed can be obtained at the client interview and verified later through other interviews.
+Client screening should be done regardless of the nature of the services you are being asked to perform, preferably during the period between the client’s first contact with your office and the preparation and signing of the engagement letter (the “pre-engagement” period).
+Much of the information you’ll need can be asked at the client interview and verified later through other interviews.
 The more information you get, the better you’ll be able to assess the risk of the engagement or the client.

 In a CPA partnership or professional corporation, it is a common practice for another partner or a client committee to review the client-screening information and to pass judgment on the acceptability of a new client.

 There are high-risk clients and high-risk engagements.
-Some CPAs rank their clients according to how cooperative, knowledgeable, reasonable, difficult or time-consuming they are.
+Some CPAs rank their clients according to how cooperative, knowledgeable, reasonable, difficult, or time-consuming they are.
 Engagements can be ranked as well by the complexity of the work.
-Generally, difficult clients with complex work pose the highest risk to the firm, and risk management then becomes all the more essential.
+Generally, difficult clients with complex work pose the highest risk to the CPA firm.